DEPARTMENT OF ART, CULTURE + TOURISM PROJECT FUND

 Complete this section in its entirety.
 If you skip sections we may not be able to process your application.

 If you have received money from this fund before tell us about what you produced.

 SECTION 3: PROJECT NARRATIVE AND INFORMATION

 Complete this section in its entirety.
-Use the above ACT core values as a guide when describing your project.
+Refer to the above ACT guiding principles when describing your project.

 SECTION 4: BUDGET (Budget Worksheet)

 There is no matching requirement for this grant.
 The City funding can support one hundred percent of your proposed costs.

 Organizations that require funding that exceeds $3,000 are encouraged to seek other funding sources to augment their budgets.

 Sponsorship credits such as on-site banners, program credits, an announcement from stages are allowed.

 In-kind donations may not be counted as cash income but should be noted in the budget as they demonstrate relevance.